thephpleague/commonmark/docs/2.0/extensions/github-flavored-markdown.md

 ---
 layout: default
-title: Github-Flavored Markdown
+title: GitHub-Flavored Markdown
 description: The GithubFlavoredMarkdownExtension class includes all the GFM addons
 ---

-# Github-Flavored Markdown
+# GitHub-Flavored Markdown

 You can manually add the GFM extension to your environment like this: